exakat/exakat/docs/Rules.rst

 ######################################

-Until PHP 5.5, it was not possible to use directly function calls inside an `'empty() <http://www.php.net/empty>`_ function call : they were met with a 'Can't use function return value in write context' fatal error.
+Empty() used to work only on data containers, such as variables.
+Until PHP 5.5, it was not possible to use directly expressions, such as functioncalls, inside an `'empty() <http://www.php.net/empty>`_ function call : they were met with a 'Can't use function return value in write context' fatal error.

 .. code-block:: php